Public Funeral Planned For Otto Warmbier, American Student Released From North Korea After 17 Months

 A public funeral has been planned for American student Otto Warmbier, who died shortly after being released from North Korea.

 Warmbier, a 22-year-old University of Virginia student, had been held in North Korea for 17 months after he was accused of attempting to steal a propaganda banner while he was visiting the country with a tour group.
-Otto was convicted of subversion, and in March 2016 he was sentenced to 15 years in prison with hard labor, according to the Richmond Times Dispatch.
+Otto was convicted of subversion, and in March 2016 he was sentenced to 15 years in prison with hard labor, according to the Richmond Times-Dispatch.
 Warmbier was returned to his home in Wyoming, Ohio on June 13.
 When he arrived, he was in a coma, which North Korea said was due to him contracting botulism and taking a sleeping pill.
 However, the doctors in Cincinnati said they found no signs of botulism.
 Otto passed away shortly after his return home.

 According to Cincinatti.com, Warmbier’s family requested no autopsy be performed on their son, and only permitted the coroner’s office to perform an “external examination.”
 Although no official cause of death has been revealed, Otto’s family blame the “awful, torturous mistreatment” he was subjected to by the people of North Korea.
-Prior to his death, the doctors said he had suffered extensive loss of brain tissue from a “severe neurological injury” and “profound weakness and contraction” of his muscles, arms and legs.
+Before his death, the doctors said he had suffered an extensive loss of brain tissue from a “severe neurological injury” and “profound weakness and contraction” of his muscles, arms and legs.
 Although he opened and closed his eyes, the doctors said there were no signs that he understood what was going on in his surroundings.

 “No conclusions about the cause and manner of Mr. Warmbier’s death have been drawn at this time as there are additional medical records and imaging to review and people to interview,” a statement from the coroner’s office read.
 “Our deepest sympathies are with the family and friends of Mr. Warmbier at this time of their tragic loss.”